pedrosacramento/bezalel/README.md

 - [x] Published the proof of concept 3D printable mechanical design of a 3x3 matrix

 ## Motivation
-I started working with computers at a very young age, and children often have interesting dreams.
-One of my childhood dreams was to create a technology that would allow people to interact with computers without using their eyes.
-This is something that I had never focused on, but during her second pregnancy, my wife was misdiagnosed with an infection that could cause our daughter to be born blind.
-It took one week for us to realize it was a misdiagnosis, but this experience led me to decide to revisit this idea.
-This repository contains the results of my efforts towards the goal of creating a low-cost tactile interface that can be used regardless of whether we have sight or not.
-There is a long road ahead, but I hope to leave a legacy towards this goal by sharing what I have achieved so far.
+While pregnant of our second child, my wife was misdiagnosed with an infection that could cause our daughter to be born blind.
+We then realized that it was a misdiagnosis, but the experience motivated me to revisit an old idea of trying to build tactile interfaces that would, among other things, benefit blind individuals.
+There is a long road ahead, but I want to leave a legacy towards this goal by sharing my achievements as I move towards this goal.

 ### Fun fact
 The development of the prototype that I am sharing involved a lot of manual work and trial and error.
 During this process, I have constantly asked God to give me the skills necessary to achieve my goal, such as assembling, maintaining, and using a 3D printer, designing mechanical parts, etc. I honestly believe that he answered my request for help, and that is why I decided to name the project Bezalel.
 According to the Bible, Bezalel was a man who received craftsmanship skills from God.